samvera-labs/active_encode/guides/media_convert_adapter.md

 * Log group name: `/aws/events/active-encode/mediaconvert/Default`

 The names chosen will respect the `log_group` and `queue` config though, if set.

+**Alternately**, we have an experimental flag to get and derive what output information we can directly from the job without requiring a CloudWatch log -- this is expected to be complete only for  HLS output at present.
+It seems to work well for HLS output.
+To opt-in, and not require CloudWatch logs, try:

+    ActiveEncode::Base.engine_adapter.direct_output_lookup = true

 ## Configuration